zainh-mw/matlab-proxy/SECURITY.md

 ==================================================================================================
 ```

-## Security Best Practices
+## Security Recommendations

-* Never share access to your server
+* Do not share access to your server.
-  Never share URLs from `matlab-proxy` with others.
-Doing so is equivalent to sharing your user account.
+* Do not share URLs from `matlab-proxy`.
+Sharing URLs is equivalent to sharing your user account.

-* System administrators who start `matlab-proxy` for other users, must start the proxy as the user for whom the server is intended.
+* A system administrator who starts `matlab-proxy` for another user must start the app as that intended user.

 ----

-Copyright 2020-2024 The MathWorks, Inc.
+Copyright 2020-2025 The MathWorks, Inc.

 ----